 The project was approved and received funding from the Icelandic Technology Development Fund (Rannís) and was presented in June 2020 during DesignMarch in Reykjavík.

 All the patterns available in the online archive are compatible to be used on a new generation of digital loom called TC Loom developed by Tronrud Engineering which make it easier and faster for sampling, rapid prototyping and product development.
 The loom is computer-controlled and manually-operated because it is designed to be used directly by the designer thanks to its shallow learning curve, especially for people who are used to using a computer with design softwares like Photoshop or the freely downloadable Gimp.

 I’ve been exploring the potential of the TC Loom since a couple of years and met the company back in 2020 during Premiere Vision in Paris.
-Finally, during this residency I could start experimenting hands-on and learn how to set it up and use it with the tips and tricks from Ragnheiður Björk Þórsdóttir but also textile artist Raina Nief who was doing her residency in the same period using the second loom of the lab .
+Finally, during this residency I could start experimenting hands-on and learn how to set it up and use it with the tips and tricks from Ragnheiður Björk Þórsdóttir, but also Hafliði Ásgeirsson of Fablab Reykjavik and textile artist Raina Nief who was doing her residency in the same period using the second loom of the lab .

 Weaving capacitive and pressure sensors with Icelandic patterns